Tournament Guide

-When prepping for a tournament there are only a few key things to consider, but many things to remember.
-Don’t find yourself cold and wet, or scorched and dragging!
+When prepping for a tournament there are a few key things to consider, but many things to remember.

 Considerations